Published September 18, 2024 | Version v1

 Description of the App

-GW Data Plotter contains 3 tabs labelled: "Get Data", "Plot Data" and "Explore GW Event Parameters".
-All the tabs have 2 common features: an "help" button and a log window.
-The "help" button can be used to get a documentation for each tab in a separate window.
+GW Data Plotter contains 3 tabs labeled: "Get Data", "Plot Data" and "Explore GW Event Parameters".
+All the tabs have 2 common features: a "help" button and a log window.
+The "help" button can be used to get documentation for each tab in a separate window.
 The log window is meant to contain the output of the operations ongoing or tips, so we suggest to always keep an eye on it.
-The news messages will appear in the upper part of the window.
+The most recent messages will appear in the upper part of the window.
 The user is also guided by warning messages to make the use more interactive.

 Get Data tab